 - "Hard plastic surfaces dominate the cockpit, but don't look cheap.
 Club models include a plastic dashboard panel whose color mimics that of the exterior.
 It lends a bit of extra sportiness.
 Grand Tourings include dressy leather trim." -- Consumer Guide (2013)

-- "Average-sized drivers will find the 2013 Mazda Miata's cockpit on the snug side, but still very comfortable.
-Taller drivers will likely run out of legroom, though." -- Edmunds (2013)
+- "Average-sized drivers will find the 2015 Mazda Miata's cockpit on the snug side, but still very comfortable.
+Taller drivers will likely run out of legroom." -- Edmunds

-- "Those who choose the manual convertible top will appreciate its simplicity; all it takes is the push of a button and the tug of a lever to liberate the lightweight top from its moorings.
-It takes just a few seconds to lower the top, and raising it is just as quick and easy." -- Edmunds (2013)
+- "Those who choose the manual convertible top will appreciate its ease of use; all it takes is the push of a button and the tug of a lever to liberate the lightweight top from its moorings.
+It takes just a few seconds to lower the top, and raising it is just as quick and easy." -- Edmunds

 - "With careful packing, the trunk can accommodate a weekend's worth of soft luggage for two.
 There is little in-cabin storage space, however." -- Consumer Guide (2013)